Luos-io/Documentation/get-started/get-started2.md

 ## Next steps

-Your development environment is now installed, and you have taken control of a Luos app running on your MCU, with Python.
+With your development environment installed in Part 1, you have now taken the control of a Luos app running on your MCU, with Python.
 The [next part](/get-started/get-started3) of this section deals with creating your first Luos network.